 - Add bee-supporting plants to your garden.
 These low-water plants do well in central California.

 The Haven is all about teaching, research, and outreach to save the bees.
 Our programs are consistently rated highly by our visitors; we've grown every year of our existence and would love for that to continue.
 For details about our past accomplishments, please see our annual reports: 2018, 2017, 2016, 2015, and 2014.

 A grant that provided half of our support recently ended, and I am seeking your support to help keep these successful programs going.

 What you can do:

 If the 3500 people who've attended a tour, Haven event, or class so far this year each gave $10, we'd be covered for seven months.
-While large donations are great, many small donations are just as important and will send a clear message of the Haven's value.
+While large donations are great, many small donations are just as important.

 2. Attend our fall fundraiser on September 21.
 Details will be posted soon on the Haven's web page.